-The authors thank Anurag Mishra and Sarah Lawson from the U.S. Agency for International Development (USAID) Office of Energy and Infrastructure for their support of this work.
+The authors thank Anurag Mishra from U.S. Agency for International Development (USAID) India Mission for his support and vision, as well as Sarah Lawson from USAID Office of Energy and Infrastructure.
 We also wish to thank the following individuals for their detailed review comments, insights, and contributions to this report (names listed alphabetically by organization and last name).